openmc-dev/openmc/docs/source/usersguide/materials.rst

 It is also possible to perform enrichment of any element that is composed of two naturally-occurring isotopes (e.g. Li, B) in terms of atomic percent.
-To invoke it, provide additional arguments `enrichment_target` to :meth:`Material.add_element`.
+To invoke this, provide the additional argument `enrichment_target` to :meth:`Material.add_element`.
 For example the following would enrich B10 to 30ao%::

    mat.add_element('B', 1.0, enrichment=30.0, enrichment_target='B10')

-In order to enrich an isotope in terms of mass percent (wo%).
-Provide extra argument `enrichment_type`.
+In order to enrich an isotope in terms of mass percent (wo%), provide the extra argument `enrichment_type`.
 For example the following would enrich Li6 to 15wo%::

    mat.add_element('Li', 1.0, enrichment=15.0, enrichment_target='Li6',